Dear Friends,

 File Type: jpg Highlight - Nov.2016_2.jpg (855.4 KB, 84 views)

-1. Sir, congratulations for special issue of your HR Magazine on ESI matters.
-In your note as above, you have raised some important aspects so far as working of Employees' State Insurance Scheme (ESIS) is concerned.
-The issues raised are such which are pending since long and I feel that there seems to be very less initiative from the appropriate authorities to improve the working of said scheme.
+Sir, congratulations on the special issue of your HR Magazine on ESI matters.
+In your note above, you have raised some important aspects regarding the working of the Employees' State Insurance Scheme (ESIS).
+The issues raised have been pending for a long time, and it seems there has been very little initiative from the appropriate authorities to improve the functioning of the scheme.

-2. However, so far as the administrative side of providing cash benefits is concerned, the working of the ESIC institutions has shown continued improvements since inception of the said scheme.
-In the beginning there was contribution stamp system, but the same was abolished about more than 31 years earlier.
-Now, online system of payment of contributions, submission of returns and payments of cash benefits to the insured persons have been introduced and I think, there is hardly any other social security scheme ( excluding medical benefit) which has improved to the satisfaction of its customers.
+However, concerning the administrative side of providing cash benefits, the ESIC institutions have shown continued improvements since the inception of the scheme.
+Initially, there was a contribution stamp system which was abolished more than 31 years ago.
+Now, an online system for the payment of contributions, submission of returns, and disbursement of cash benefits to insured persons has been introduced.
+I believe there are few other social security schemes (excluding medical benefits) that have improved to the satisfaction of their customers.

 From India, Noida